mountaineerbr/shellChatGPT/README.md

 ## Roadmap

 - We shall decrease development frequency in 2025, hopefully.
-LLM models in general are not really worth developer efforts soemtimes, it is frustating!
+LLM models in general are not really worth developer efforts sometimes, it is frustating!
 <!-- in these poor circumstances.
 The models
 are not worth the value or expectations. -->
 - The warper is deemed finished in the sense any further updates must